justeattakeaway/pie/README.md

 When you're happy your `next` / `beta` tagged package is ready to be promoted to a `latest` release, you must use the following workflow.

 - Create a PR to merge the `feature-*` / `beta-*` into `main`.
 - Upon merging to `main`, a new PR titled **release: Release Packages** is automatically created.
 This PR includes the `CHANGELOG.md` and `package.json` version bump.
-Merging this PR will commit this changes to `main` and execute a publish to npm.
+Merging this PR will commit these changes to `main` and execute a publish to npm.